bcgov/citz-imb-kc-api-docs/README.md

 - For running on a NodeJS:20 Express API.
 - Works with Vanilla JavaScript or Typescript 5.
 - Use with [@bcgov/citz-imb-kc-express].
-- Allows semi-auto generation of api documentation and integration with Keycloak SSO protected endpoints.
+- Allows automatic generation of api documentation and integration with Keycloak SSO protected endpoints.

 ---